ropensci/roweb3/content/blog/2024-02-23-package-marketing/index.md

 Leverage platforms like Mastodon, LinkedIn, and R-specific forums such as [R-bloggers](https://www.r-bloggers.com) and [R Weekly](https://rweekly.org) to announce the release of your package.

-> If you package is part of the rOpenSci Suite you can [write a blog post or a tech note](https://blogguide.ropensci.org/) for our blog and we will share in our [monthly newsletter](/news/) and our social media.
+If you package is part of the rOpenSci Suite you can [write a blog post or a tech note](https://blogguide.ropensci.org/) for our blog and we will share in our [monthly newsletter](/news/) and our social media.

-You can also share updates, tutorials, use cases, talks and events where you will participate to engage with users.
+You can also use your social media and your blog (if you have one) to share updates, tutorials, use cases, talks, and events where you will participate to engage with users.

 > For rOpenSci packages, we collect the [use cases](/use-cases) and feature them on the website as well as the package.
 We also have social media campaigns, for example "A Package a Day" on Mastodon were we feature one package of our suite each day.
 On LinkedIn we publish every Monday our "Package Weekly Digest" with a list of five package that belong to the same category.